 With more than 25 years’ experience, this Christian school delivers an American-based college preparatory curriculum to children from kindergarten through to high school.

-Founded in 1993, ICS is one of several schools in Singapore to offer a US college prep curriculum, but the city-state's only Christian school.
+Founded in 1993, ICS is one of several schools in Singapore to offer a US college prep curriculum, but the city-state's only Christian international school.
 It's not hard to understand why ICS has become such a popular school with both American and Christian expat families alike.

 Proudly committed to a “Christ-centred education”, ICS is a non-profit school with small class sizes of around 15 students and a low teacher to student ratio of 7:1.
-With around 450 students representing more than 20 nationalities, ICS offers a solid US-style education to students in kindergarten, middle and high school.
-The fees are mid-range, the campus is well-maintained and well-established, and there are strong bonds between students, teachers and parents.
+With around 450 students representing more than 20 nationalities, ICS offers a solid US-style education to students in kindergarten, middle, and high school.
+The fees are mid-range, the campus is well-maintained and well-established, and there are strong bonds between students, teachers, and parents.

 Although it doesn't advertise the fact in its name, ICS is a US-style school where teaching is heavily influenced by American methods.
 It follows a US curriculum based upon Common Core State Standards for English and Mathematics, and the Next Generation Science Standards (NGSS); the school has also developed its own social studies curriculum based on the American Education Reaches Out (AERO) standards.